-This course will provide students with an overview of multiculturalism in the practice of clinical psychology.
-We will focus on the role of culture, viewed broadly in terms of multiple social identities (e.g., class, race, age, gender, sexual orientation) and the intersection of these identities, in understanding human behavior, particularly in the context of therapeutic interactions.
-Ultimately, this course aims to facilitate the development of cultural competence in clinical practice; therefore, during each class meeting the first portion of the class will be devoted to review and discussion of conceptual material, and the second portion of class will be devoted to practical application of that conceptual material.
+This course provides students an overview of multiculturalism in the practice of clinical psychology.
+The focus of this course is on the role of culture, viewed broadly in terms of multiple social identities (e.g., class, race, age, gender, sexual orientation) and the intersection of these identities, in understanding human behavior, particularly in the context of therapeutic interactions.
+Typically offered in Fall.